How to Become an IV Infusion Nurse

 ADN Degree

 An ADN degree is the minimum education required to be eligible for the NCLEX and earn your RN license.
 An ADN degree may be best for those who need to enter the workforce quickly or cannot afford a four-year degree.
-Some ADN programs allow college students to change their career path and transfer up to 32 credit hours.
+Some ADN programs allow college students to changing their career path to transfer up to 32 credit hours.
 This may allow you to complete the program in as little as 15 months.

-• Admission Requirements: Requirements vary by school, but most programs require candidates to have a high school degree or GED certificate, health assessment, and background check.
+- Admission Requirements: Requirements vary by school, but most programs require candidates to have a high school degree or GED certificate, health assessment, and background check.
 Some programs require prerequisite courses, an entrance exam, or a drug screen.

-• Program Curriculum: Curricula typically include pharmacology, anatomy, physiology, and nursing foundation courses.
+- Program Curriculum: Curricula typically include pharmacology, anatomy, physiology, and nursing foundation courses.
 Students must also complete clinical hours.

-• Time to Complete: You can complete an ADN program within 15 to 24 months.
+- Time to Complete: You can complete an ADN program within 15 to 24 months.
 The time varies depending on the number of transfer credits you may have.

 BSN Degree

-Most employers seek BSN-prepared nurses as data show they deliver safer, higher-quality care.
 This degree is for people who can commit to completing a four-year degree.
-BSN-prepared nurses typically receive higher pay, have better job opportunities, and greater career advancement.
+BSN-prepared nurses may receive higher pay, have more job opportunities, and a shorter path to advanced nursing roles.
 This is the minimum degree to be eligible for most graduate-level programs.

-• Time to Complete: A full-time student can complete a BSN program in four years.
+- Time to Complete: A full-time student can complete a BSN program in four years.
 Some programs offer part-time options for working students, and others may offer an accelerated schedule.

-• Skills Learned: BSN-prepared nurses have more time in the classroom and more clinical hours than an ADN-prepared nurse.
+- Skills Learned: BSN-prepared nurses have more time in the classroom and more clinical hours than an ADN-prepared nurse.
 Additional coursework includes learning leadership, case management, critical thinking, decision-making, and health promotion.

 IV Infusion Nurse Licensure and Certification